-Data from the database can be downloaded in Excel in CSV format.

-APPLICATIONS
+APPLICATION EXAMPLES

-We identified 403 articles that include information about treatment of 104 different diseases by cannabinoids.
+We identified 403 articles that include information about treatment of 104 different indications by cannabinoids.
 Most of the papers relate to THC, CBD and their combination:

 Fig. 4.
 Number of articles related to various cannabinoids

 Based on our application we were able to see several trends in the data regarding medical cannabis use.
 In this section we will describe several examples of trends we were able to extract in the field of medical cannabis research that give us more insight into the field.
-These trends are another demonstration of the utility of this application beyond being a tool which allows easy access to the existing scientific literature.
+These trends are another demonstration of the utility of this application.

-This tool gave us the big picture of which symptoms and conditions are subject to the most intensive research.
+This tool can identify which indications are subject to the most intensive research.
 We found out that inflammation, pain, cancer, nausea, anxiety and multiple sclerosis are the indications that have the highest number of research items This type of data can help identify which areas are best understood and therefore have the clearest clinical applications.
 For example, cannabis is regularly prescribed for pain, especially for chemotherapy patients and it is legal for use in treating multiple sclerosis in Canada [].
-On the other hand, it may also reveal areas of research that are still undeveloped which can highlight new frontiers in cannabis research.
+On the other hand, it may also reveal areas of research that are still undeveloped which can highlight new frontiers in cannabis research, or areas where there is promising in vitro evidence that can be further established in animal models and clinical trials

 Fig. 5 Number of research items related to most intensively studied symptoms and conditions